-If you're looking for a singing group that doesn't take itself too seriously and yet still reaches really high standards, then Singing For Fun may well be the one for you.
+If you're looking for singing groups that don't take themselves too seriously and yet still reach really high standards, then Singing For Fun may well be for you.

 Who are we?

-Singing For Fun is a network of light-hearted groups, based, as of January 2017, only in West Wales and, only now until December 2016, Leicestershire.
-Since starting in September 2008, membership has grown from eighteen singers to well over four hundred.
+Singing For Fun is a network of light-hearted groups, based, as of January 2017, only in West Wales.
+Since starting in September 2008, Leicestershire membership grew from eighteen singers to well over four hundred.

 Birstall May 2015

-Our members range in age from thirty to ninety and come from all walks of life.
+Our members range in age from thirty to ninety something and come from all walks of life.
 What we do have in common, however, is a love of singing and the enthusiasm to explore a much wider range of musical repertoire than is possible in many singing groups.
 And the emphasis is always on having fun - and in good company!